 The aim of the study was to assess whether such data integration could help to identify which areas should be prioritised for intervention based on the health profiles of the population and to explore whether this could also inform the choice of informal settlement upgrading intervention implemented in order to improve both human and environmental health.

-NCD Epidemiology in Adolescents Living with HIV
+NCD risk in Adolescents with HIV

 Investigating NCDs and NCD risk factors in adolescents and youth living with HIV in peri-urban Cape Town, South Africa.

 The aim of this study was to better understand the interlinkages between HIV and NCDs when they co-exist (also known as co-morbidity) in adolescents and youth living with HIV (AYLHIV) in peri-urban South Africa.

 Measuring adolescent dietary and physical activity behaviour in low- and middle-income countries

 The aim of this study was to synthesize what is known about methods to measure diet and physical activity behaviours and environments in cities in low- and middle-income countries.